HenryOn2021/MA_Morphological_Features/README.md

 The label for individual cases are expected to store in a .json file, with a pairing identifier as the patient folder name as the key.
 Under each patient key, there should have 2 additional key: 'NoVD' (No Valvular Disease) and 'MR' (Mitral Regurgitation), each with a value of 0 or 1.

+However, the data used in the project cannot be disclosed to the public.

 Example Folder Structure:
 ```
 root_dir/